isc-krakshith/irisdemo-demo-epcis-hosted/README.md

-# IRIS DEMO GS1 HOSTED
+# IRIS DEMO EPCIS HOSTED

 # What do you need to install?
 * [Git](https://git-scm.com/downloads)